Tag: Dana Jean Phoenix (Page 3 of 4)

 I really dug her work with DEAD ASTRONAUTS, so it was hella cool finding out she was also a Torontonian in the scene.
 We’ve since performed ‘Cold’ live together in Toronto, Philadelphia, and at the inaugural NEON RetroFest in Rhode Island.

-You’ve also collaborated with MICHAEL OAKLEY on a track called ‘Now I’m Alive’ for his new album ‘Introspect’… ELECTRICITYCLUB.CO.UK can picture Demi Moore and Rob Lowe making out to that one!!
+You’ve also collaborated with Michael Oakley on a track called ‘Now I’m Alive’ for his new album ‘Introspect’… ELECTRICITYCLUB.CO.UK can picture Demi Moore and Rob Lowe making out to that one!!

+Right?!
+We created a powerhouse retro ballad.
 It’s so fun to write and perform harmonies with an amazing singer and songwriter like Michael.

 You describe yourself as a “Retro Synthwave Singer”.
 Could you expand on that?